This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-1. Passengers arriving from or who have transited through Haiti are not allowed to enter until 7 March 2021.
+1. Until 12 May 2021, passengers arriving from or who have transited through Haiti are not allowed to enter.

 2. Passengers and airline crew must have an approved “Bahamas Travel Health Visa” with a QR code obtained at www.travel.gov.bs .

-3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
-The test must have been taken at most 5 days before arrival.
+3. Passengers must have a negative COVID-19 PCR test taken at most 5 days before arrival.
 The test must be uploaded at www.travel.gov.bs .

 Detailed Tourist Information